luluzhou1/alinush.github.io/_posts/2023-06-02-Science-process-not-truth.md

 \
 [...]
 \
-_We **always** must make statements about the regions that we haven't seen or there's no use in the whole business._
+_We **always** must make statements about the regions that we haven't seen, or [else] there's no use in the whole business._

-\
-[...]
-\
+Feynman reiterates on this point to make it stick:

+{: .success}
 _We do not know all the conditions that we need for an experiment!_
 \
 [...]
 \
 _So in order to have any utility at all to the science...
 In order not simply to describe an experiment that's just been done, we have to propose laws beyond their range.
-And there's nothing wrong with that, that's the success, that's the point!
+And there's nothing wrong with that.
+That's the success; that's the point!
 \
 And, uhh, that makes the science uncertain.
 If you thought before that science is certain, well, that's just an error on your part._